But I have clay!

 Next year I planned to do the same again, instead of renting the wheel I decided to buy the potter’s wheel.
 By the end of the year, I also received my own kiln so I could fire my makings on my own.
 Ever since I have made countless number of vessels.

 Then came covid and we all needed a place to work from home offices.
 I made some rework in my garage and this became my office and my studio – with a potter’s wheel and kiln in one corner and my working table at the other corner.

 I have not studied art or ceramics.
 I do not have any art school diplomas, what I have learned is all by making and studying the result and with each vessel I make I have learned how to make them even better.

-This shortly has been my path, from career in international corporation to a maker of handmade ceramics in a tiny home studio.
+This shortly has been my path to a maker of handmade ceramics in a tiny home studio.
 Perhaps, I just need more space for my studio.

 The value of handmade